Nordic Spa vs Korean Spa: How to Choose the Right Kind of Rest

 My Nordic Spa experience fell at the top of November, when the weather is turning cold.

-However, by the time I left the experience, I couldn't even feel the 30-degree cold against my body in only a swimsuit!
+However, by the time I left the experience, I couldn't even feel the 30-degree cold against my body in my wet body suit.

 Yes- the experience regulates your body temperature beautifully.
 Imagine building a furnace inside you that burns brighter and brighter as you move through the outdoor experience.